orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 COmponents which shouldn't override top-level property, but only contents of those properties, and overlay those.
 (But at what level?)
 How would you configure this?
 Set property => {property.* to property.components.last) - Want to say property = property.map dynamically how?
-Then make an extension for this; components.merge or something
+Then make an extension for this; components.merge/##.merge or something

 ---